pmj-chosim/Terraform_HCL_Series/BuildEnvironment_.md

 terraform --version
 ```

-If you see an output like `Terraform v1.*~.#@`, congratulations!
+If you see an output like `Terraform x.x.x`, congratulations!
 Your installation was successful. 🎉

 <br>